Syntropy Market Capitalization Hits $36.09 Million (NOIA)

-Syntropy (NOIA) traded 7.8% lower against the U.S. dollar during the one day period ending at 11:00 AM Eastern on June 12th.
-During the last seven days, Syntropy has traded down 24.2% against the U.S. dollar.
-One Syntropy coin can currently be bought for approximately $0.0640 or 0.00000232 BTC on exchanges.
-Syntropy has a total market capitalization of $36.09 million and $242,836.00 worth of Syntropy was traded on exchanges in the last 24 hours.
+Syntropy (NOIA) traded 7.8% lower against the dollar during the 24 hour period ending at 11:00 AM ET on June 12th.
+One Syntropy coin can now be purchased for $0.0640 or 0.00000232 BTC on major exchanges.
+Syntropy has a market cap of $36.09 million and approximately $242,836.00 worth of Syntropy was traded on exchanges in the last day.
+In the last seven days, Syntropy has traded down 24.2% against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.